kyleabruzzo/external_lifeselector/readme.md

 ## Usage

 ### Player Usage
-- Access the life selector through configured commands or server events
+- Access the life selector through the export
 - Browse available paths
 - Select a path to view detailed information
 - Confirm selection to begin the journey